Spin-defect characteristics of single sulfur vacancies in monolayer $\text{MoS}_2$: Results

-with the Zeeman splitting of the occupied cD1 states in the $K/K'$ valley $\Delta\mu_\text{cD1}\cdot B = (\mu_{\text{cD1}, \downarrow,\text{K}}-\mu_{\text{cD1},\uparrow,\text{K'}}) \cdot B$, the absolute energy of the unoccupied electron state involved in the optical transition at \tesla{0}, $E_\text{cD1}$, the Fermi energy $E_\text{F}$, the Boltzmann constant $k_\text{B}$, and the bath temperature $T$.
-With increasing \Bperpd the DCP clearly rises to \perc{+50} at \tesla{22.5}, reaching \perc{+84} at the highest available magnetic fields of \tesla{27}.
-Taking the systematic error of our polarization alignment into account, the fit of the DCP with Eq. \ref{DCP_fit} yields $E_\text{cD1} - E_\text{F} = 3.4 \pm \meV{0.7}$ and $\Delta\mu_\text{cD1} = -2.6 \pm 0.5\ \mu_{B}$.
-This observation is in very good agreement with the theoretically predicted $\Delta\mu_\text{cD1}=-2.21\ \mu_B$ and clearly suggests that cD1 is a state contributing to the Q1 emission.
+with the Zeeman shift of the cD2 states in the $K/K'$ valleys to be $\mu_\text{cD2}\cdot B$ and $E_\text{cD2,0}$ the energy of state cD2 at zero field.
+Fitting the data of Q1 in Fig. \ref{Quantum_emission_overview}d with equation (\ref{DCP_fit}) (see line in Fig. \ref{Quantum_emission_overview}d) yields $\mu_\text{cD2} = 2.6 \pm 0.5 \mu_\text{B}$, with the error given by the systematic error of our polarization alignment in the high-magnetic field setup.
+Moreover, the fit assigns cD2 to be above the Fermi energy $E_\text{F}$ at \Bperpd $=$ \T{0}, with $E_\text{cD2} - E_\text{F} = 3.2 \pm$ \meV{0.7}.
+We note that the ab-initio calculations as in Fig. \ref{Q1_LPM_Faraday}e determine $\mu_\text{cD2}$ to be $0.86 \mu_\text{B}$, which is again clearly positive.
+For the experimental (ab-initio) value, the Zeeman shift of cD2 at \T{22.5} equals $\sim$\meV{3.4} (\meV{1.12}), which is larger than the thermal energy of $\sim$\meV{0.7} at \K{4.2}.
+In our understanding, this explains that the DCP can be detected at high magnetic fields at the given temperature.
+We note that this interpretation is corroborated by a gate-tunable device where the DCP changes sign by reversing the polarity of \Bperpd (see Supplementary Figure 4).
 As a consequence, an applied magnetic field lifts the spin degeneracy of Q1.
-Additionally, the deduced parameters suggest that $E_\text{F}$ is roughly \meV{3} below the unoccupied electron state cD1 at \Bperp $= 0$.
-This is consistent with the very small electron density in our sample.
-The polarization of the emitted light at higher magnetic fields originates from the close proximity of the cD1 states to the Fermi edge.
-Figure \ref{Q1_LPM_Faraday}g illustrates the bandstructure at $K/K'$ and $\Gamma$ for zero and finite \Bperp.
-With increasing magnetic fields, the spin-up state of cD1 in the $K$ valley is pushed away from the Fermi edge, which decreases the possibility for it to be occupied with an electron from the Fermi edge.
+Moreover, a characteristic blue-shift of the quantum emission with increasing charge carrier density suggests the defects to be charge neutral (see Supplementary Figure 4).
+Based on these findings, Figure \ref{Q1_LPM_Faraday}g summarizes the interpreted bandstructure at $K/K'$ and $\Gamma$ for zero and finite \Bperp.
+With increasing magnetic fields, the spin-up state of cD2 in the $K$ valley (lowest defect state in the bandgap at the $K$-point) is pushed away from the Fermi edge, which decreases the possibility for it to be occupied with an electron from the Fermi edge.
 This increases the part of \circplusd polarized light emitted at the $K$-point and eventually polarizes the overall emission.
-Conversely, at the $K'$-point, the spin-down defect state is pushed towards the Fermi edge.
+Conversely, at the $K'$-point, the spin-down defect state is the lowest defect state in the bandgap and is pushed towards the Fermi edge.
 Therefore, the intensity of \circmind polarized light subsequently diminishes.
-Strong reduction of the Q1 emission as a function of Fermi energy has been recently observed by gate dependent experiments at zero magnetic field\cite{Hotger2021}.
-Our observed energetic alignment between the defect state and the Fermi edge $E_\text{D} - E_\text{F} = 3.4 \pm \meV{0.7}$ are consistent with those experiments.
-Therefore, from the combined experimental observations of small valley Zeeman splitting and strongly \Bperp-dependent DCP, we identify Q1 as an excitonic emission of a neutral sulfur vacancy in \molyd between hybridized defect-to-defect and defect-to-band transitions and relate the observed DCP to a combination of magnetic field induced Zeeman shifts and occupation effects.
+From the combined experimental observations of small valley Zeeman splitting and strongly \Bperp-dependent DCP, we identify Q1 as an excitonic emission of a neutral sulfur vacancy in \molyd between hybridized defect-to-defect and defect-to-band transitions and relate the observed DCP to a combination of magnetic field induced Zeeman shifts and occupation effects.